strikertanmay/scrapy-crawler/README.md

 # scrapy-crawler
-A web crawler which counts the number of links present on a web page
+A web crawler which keep the count of all links present on a web page and also give the unique number to each link present on a web page.

+## To run the crawler
+pip install scrapy
+scrapy runspider crawler.py